balasubramanian1612s/library-management-system/README.md

     - **student\_home\_screen.dart** - page to display the student dashboard
     - **student\_return\_history.dart** - page to display the history of books he/she has returned to the library
     - **student\_side\_bar.dart** - widget to render a side-bar in the application.
 Integrated into the student_home_screen.dart page
+- **main.dart** - contains the root widget, starting from where, the entire application is configured &amp; run

 ## [](https://github.com/balasubramanian1612s/library-management-system)Demo Video
 https://bit.ly/3nasF7o